 From the desk of Sylvia Ernst, Sr. Director, Community Growth

-To read the whole series, part I-III please click the download button below.
+To get the whole article, part I-III as convenient pdf document please click the download button below.

-Part I and II introduce to the debate and discuss the architectural impact on: Economics, Security, Updates, maintenance, releases, configuration, customization and collaboration.
+Part I and III introduce to the debate and discuss the architectural impact on: Economics, Security, and what we at CDD learned since 2004.

 This blog is authored by members of the CDD Vault community.
 CDD Vault is a hosted drug discovery informatics platform that securely manages both private and external biological and chemical data.
 It provides core functionality including chemical registration, structure activity relationship, chemical inventory, and electronic lab notebook capabilities!

 CDD Vault: Drug Discovery Informatics your whole project team will embrace!